Tapestry Crochet in Morocco

 With salaamz, Khadijah

-I don’t have those patterns, but I do have other hat patterns online at http://www.black-purl-magazine.com/SPR06-PATtaphat.htm and http://www.tapestrycrochet.com/handspinners/Ventura.htm and http://www.black-purl-magazine.com/WIN07-PAThatbasket.htm
+I don’t have those patterns, but I do have another hat pattern online at https://www.tapestrycrochet.com/handspinners/Ventura.htm